 Baggage, documents and spending money

 You won’t be getting very far without your luggage, money and passport.
 Since you’ll also need extra documentation to travel now, it’s more important than ever to make sure your insurance policy actually covers these things.
 It's also important to check the limits and understand what is excluded.

 Check the limits

 There will be a limit for each single item you claim for.
-It pays to bare that in mind if you are planning on bringing an expensive camera, luxury bag or pricey laptop.
+It pays to bear that in mind if you are planning on bringing an expensive camera, luxury bag or pricey laptop.
 If you are travelling with these items, it’s important you check you'll have adequate cover so you're fully covered if they are lost, damaged or stolen.
 If the policy’s single valuables limit is $500 and your $1000 smartphone gets stolen, you will feel short-changed at claim time if you haven't specified it for its full value.